Gonçalo Sousa

-Gonçalo Santos Sousa is a Portuguese professional footballer who plays for Portuguese Liga Portugal 2 club Porto B.
+Gonçalo Santos Sousa is a Portuguese professional footballer who plays as a winger for Liga Portugal 2 club Porto B.

 Early career

 FC Porto

 Born in Ermesinde, Portugal After scaling through the youth ranks of Porto, he was promoted to play with the reserve team ahead of the 2022/23 season, albeit making no appearances.
 The next season, he would go on to make 19 appearances for the B team.

 Sousa's Primeira Liga debut for FC Porto came on 4 May, 2024 in an away league match against GD Chaves in which he played the final 7 minutes of the game as Porto won 3-0.

 Sousa's contract expires on 30 June, 2027.